tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

     \mu = \sqrt{z}

-and an initial frequency :math:`\nu` in random number experiments, using a Random number generator which provides uniformly distributed numbers :math:`z` on the interval :math:`[0,1]`.
+and an initial frequency :math:`\nu` in random number experiments, using a random number generator which provides uniformly distributed numbers :math:`z` on the interval :math:`[0,1]`.
 The frequency assignment is more involved than selecting an initial propagation direction, since the Planck function has to be sampled.
 TARDIS uses the technique described in :cite:`Carter1975` and